jazarja/joixsql/README.md

 <br />

-#### ⚠️ The project only support the strict minimum features about data types and sql options.
+#### ⚠️ The project only support the strict minimum features about data types and sql options (ON MYSQL).
 If you want to improve the library please feel free to pull request!
+The library architecture and its implemetation have been built in such a way that is easy to iterate it and adding more features support or more databases support.

+The SQL builder is made with [Knex](https://knexjs.org/).

 ### Features
 - Joi types supported : `Date`, `String`, `Number`, `Boolean`
-- MySQL Create table options supported : `Primary Key`, `Foreign Keys`, `AUTO INCREMENT`, `DEFAULT VALUE`, `ON CASCADE`, `UNIQUE`, `NOT NULL`
+- MySQL Create table options supported : `Primary Key`, `Foreign Keys`, `AUTO INCREMENT`, `DEFAULT VALUE`, `ON DELETE CASCADE`, `ON UPDATE CASCADE`, `UNIQUE`, `NOT NULL`

 <br />